wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-python-flask-dr.md

 redirect: ""
 canonical: ""
 ---
-*This is the first post in a series about using the [Vonage APIs](https://developer.nexmo.com/) with Python.*

 The [Vonage SMS API](https://docs.nexmo.com/messaging/sms-api/api-reference) is an HTTP-based API using either XML or JSON to describe how to send an SMS or understand a received SMS.
-Fortunately, you don't need to worry about that too much because Vonage provides a \[Python SDK] that takes care of a lot of the underlying detail for you.
+Fortunately, you don't need to worry about that too much because Vonage provides a [Python SDK](https://github.com/Vonage/vonage-python-sdk) that takes care of a lot of the underlying detail for you.

 ## Prerequisites

 Before starting, you'll want to make sure you have Python installed.
 The code here was tested on Python 2.7 and 3.6.
 If you have the choice, use Python 3.6 - it's awesome!
-If you're running Python 2, make sure you also have \[virtualenv] installed.
+If you're running Python 2, make sure you also have [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) installed.

 <sign-up number></sign-up>

 ## Install the Vonage Python SDK

-Just to keep everything neat and tidy, let's create a virtualenv and install the \[Nexmo python client library] into it:
+Just to keep everything neat and tidy, let's create a virtual environment and install the [Vonage Python SDK](https://github.com/Vonage/vonage-python-sdk) into it:

 ```bash
 $ python3 -m venv venv # use `virtualenv venv` on Python 2